dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 The map contains a key-value pair for each input element, where the key is a string.
-The values in the map can be of any type but the values for elements bound with `bind-value` are all strings.
+The values for elements bound with `value` are all strings.
 The HTML refers to the items in the map using their Dart names (identifiers).
 For example, the value of the color picker is bound to `theData['favoriteColor']`.

+{% comment %}
 ####Special case: Using bind-value with a group of radio buttons

 The slambook form contains three radio buttons,